 A common misconception among many kids (and some adults, for that matter) is that mental illness primarily impacts older people.
 But that is hardly the case.
 It affects children and young adults in a number of very real and significant ways.

-After all, the term “mental illness” encompasses a broad range of conditions, including not only things like borderline personality disorder, dissociative disorders, obsessive-compulsive disorder and post-traumatic stress disorder, or PTSD – but also ADHD, autism and numerous eating disorders.
+After all, the term “mental illness” encompasses a broad range of conditions, including not only things like borderline personality disorder, dissociative disorders, obsessive-compulsive disorder and post-traumatic stress disorder, or PTSD – but also ADHD and numerous eating disorders.
 Whether in elementary, junior high or high school, it’s likely that your children have encountered at least some of these conditions among their own peers.

 In fact, the National Institute of Mental Health reports that one in five children aged 13-18 either have, or will have, a serious mental illness.
 In addition, 11 percent of youth have a mood disorder, 10 percent have a behavior or conduct disorder, and 8 percent have an anxiety disorder.